biome-sh/bio-plugin-git/README.md

 pkg_build_deps+=(biome/bio-plugin-git)

 # You can optimize behavior by copying only sub directory
-# This will safe some time in huge repo
+# This will save some time in huge repo
 pkg_git_subdir=components/component1

 do_setup_environment() {